danielcorin/blog/content/posts/2024/vlm-data-extraction-with-protobufs.md

 - protobuf
 ---

+In light of OpenAI releasing [structured output in the model API](https://openai.com/index/introducing-structured-outputs-in-the-api/), let's move output structuring another level up the stack to the microservice/RPC level.

 ## A light intro to Protobufs

 Many services use [Protocol Buffers](https://protobuf.dev/) (protobufs) to establish contracts for what data an RPC requires and what it will return.